About This Project

 What is the context of this research?

-Gold nanoparticles (GNPs) can generate heat to cause irreversible tumor cell damage when treated by radiofrequency waves and have been investigated as radiosensitizers for cancer therapy.
-However, GNPs lack a targeting mechanism and could cause harmful side effects by off target delivery to normal tissues.
-In this study, GNPs will be linked to an anti-HER2 antibody to achieve targeted breast cancer treatment.
-However, the antibody is usually not internalized efficiently into cells, limiting the delivery of GNPs into cancer cells.
-Cell penetrating peptides (CPPs) can actively translocate through the cell membrane.
+Gold nanoparticles (GNPs) can generate heat to cause irreversible tumor cell damage by radiation and have been investigated as sensitizers for radiation cancer therapy.
+However, GNPs can be delivered to normal tissues and cause harmful cytotoxic side effects.
+In this study, GNPs will be linked to an antibody that targets a specific protein on the surface of breast cancer cells.
+However, the antibody usually does not get into the cells efficiently, limiting the delivery of GNPs into cancer cells.
+Cell penetrating peptides (CPPs) can actively cross over the cell membrane.
 Pairing antibody with CPP would promote internalization and delivery of GNPs into cancer cells with high efficiency and specificity, improving the efficacy of radiation therapy.

 What is the significance of this project?